fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 $ nix copy ---to s3://fmnxl-nix-cache /nix/store/xxxxxxxxxxxxxxxx-test
 ```

-If your bucket is private, you would need to [setup your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) on your machine.
+If your bucket is not world writeable (as it most likely is), you would need to [setup your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) on your machine.
 This can be in the form of setting environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 To check whether the path you've just uploaded has been properly signed, we can pass `--store s3://` to `nix path-info`